-Start your search for a quality dog insurance policy by looking at Fairer Finance's 2019 product ratings.
+Start your search for a quality dog insurance policy by looking at Fairer Finance's latest product ratings.

 Our ratings are designed to help customers make more informed decisions, but they should not be taken as recommendations or advice.
 Every customer has different needs, and our ratings are simply designed as a short cut to help consumers make sense of the complex world of financial products.

 Our unique product ratings are designed to help you choose a quality insurance policy.
 We rate policies on the key features that are most important for the majority of customers.

 We focus on core cover features, and don’t give extra marks for unnecessary bells and whistles.
 We also only give marks to features that are included as standard - not optional extras.